karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 ## From Ethernet Packets to Light: How Data Travels 12,000 km Across Oceans

 Ever wondered how you’re able to make a voice or video call from your home to the farthest corner of the world?
-Most of the time, the voice is crystal clear, and the video quality is surprisingly good.
+Most of the time, the voice is crystal clear and the video quality is surprisingly good.
 That’s the power of the internetwork of networks—the Internet.
 We often say the Internet is the highway.
 But what really matters is who is driving on that highway and how efficiently the traffic is handled.
-That’s what decides latency, throughput, and overall experience.
+That’s what decides latency, throughput and overall experience.

 Now, this is where it hits differently for a network engineer.